OctoPrint/OctoPrint/CONTRIBUTING.md

     #### What happened instead?

+    #### Did the same happen when running OctoPrint in safe mode?

+    [Try to reproduce your problem in safe mode.
+You can find information on how to enable safe mode in the Contribution Guidelines.]

     #### Branch & Commit or Version of OctoPrint

     [Can be found in the lower left corner of the web interface.
 ALWAYS INCLUDE.]

+    #### Operating System running OctoPrint

+    [OctoPi, Linux, Windows, MacOS, something else?
+With version please, OctoPi's version can be found in /etc/octopi_version]

     #### Printer model & used firmware incl. version